1. Purpose

 -

-3.4 Registrars who have withdrawn or been withdrawn from AGPT or FSP and wish to enter or re-enter an RACGP-Approved Program must meet the requirements set by the relevant program’s Entry Policy.
+3.4 Registrars who have been withdrawn (voluntarily or involuntarily) from the AGPT Program or FSP and wish to enter or re-enter an RACGP-Approved Program must meet the requirements set by the relevant Training Program’s entry policy.

 4. Voluntary withdrawal